Beaches in west Cornwall

 The far west is on the edge, things are different here.
 We're surrounded on three sides by the sea, and it has a strong influence on our lives.

 Truly this is paradise.
 Three miles of sand!
 Three sets of lifeguards along the stretch.
 Some areas are dog friendly.
-Good café at the Godrevy National Trust car park.
+Good café at the Godrevy National Trust car park with further options along the route to Hayle.

-The small patch of sand at the western end of Mousehole harbour is not an obvious beach destination, but it can be a great family spot when it's not too busy.
-The town and harbour wall shelters you form the wind, while the sea in the harbour is safe to swim in and warmer than beyond the wall.
+The small patch of sand at the western end of the idyllic Mousehole harbour is not an obvious beach destination, but it can be a great family spot when it's not too busy.
+The town and harbour wall shelters you from the wind, while the sea in the harbour is safe to swim in and warmer than beyond the wall.

 No dogs in summer.
 Pubs, toilets and car parking in Mousehole village.

 One of the jewels of the far west, the beach at Sennen is popular with surfers, swimmers and sun worshippers alike.
 There are lifeguards, showers, toilets and a great café for sundowners.
-Dog friendly in winter and after 7pm.
+Dog friendly in winter and before 10am and after 6pm during high season.

 This is another favourite of The Cornish Way.
 Again, accessibility is an issue, the nearest place to park is a mile and a half from Nanjizel, but it's worth the effort.
 It's often deserted.